naman14310/Interview_Prep/Coding Notes/String/string.md

 ```

 #### 5. Palindrome break
-Convert a given palindromic string to non palindrome (which is lexicographically smallest) by replacing only one character.
+Convert a given palindromic string containing characters a and b to non palindrome (which is lexicographically smallest) by replacing only one character.

 ```cpp
 string breakPalindrome(string s) {